Update 11 April 2024 – Legislation has been amended

 • 2,500 km2 in the case of a gas storage exploration licence.

-Separate applications and licences are required for the three categories of exploration licence - petroleum, geothermal and gas storage.
+Separate applications and licences are required for the four categories of exploration licence - petroleum, geothermal, gas storage and regulated substance.
 Certain licences are compatible with other licences under the Act (see below).

 The activities authorised by an exploration licence are outlined in the licence instrument.
-For example, a petroleum exploration licence authorises the licensee to explore for a regulated resource, except a source of geothermal energy or a natural reservoir for gas storage.
-In this example, a separate gas storage exploration licence is required if the holder of a petroleum licence intends to explore for natural reservoir/s for gas storage.
+For example, a petroleum or a regulated substance exploration licence authorises the licensee to explore for a regulated resource, except a source of geothermal energy or a natural reservoir for gas storage.
+In this example, a separate gas storage exploration licence is required if the holder of a petroleum or regulated substance licence intends to explore for natural reservoir/s for gas storage.

 However, there are some instances where a historical petroleum licence or application may include gas storage rights.
 A map showing areas currently available for gas storage can be downloaded here.

-A petroleum, geothermal or gas storage retention licence (PRL, GRL or GSRL) provides an exploration licensee with security of title over currently non-commercial discoveries for a reasonable period of time until they become commercial.
+A petroleum, geothermal, gas storage or regulated substance retention licence (PRL, GRL , GSRL or RSRL) provides an exploration licensee with security of title over currently non-commercial discoveries for a reasonable period of time until they become commercial.

-The area of a petroleum retention licence must not exceed either of the following:
+The area of a petroleum or regulated substance retention licence must not exceed either of the following:

 • twice the area under which (according to a reasonable estimate at the time when the licence was granted or last renewed) the discovery is likely to extend; and